 Dragon Quest XI S: Echoes of an Elusive Age

 Switch fans had a while to wait for this one, but it certainly was worth it.
-With all the perks of a Dragon Quest game fittingly dialled to 11, Echoes of an Elusive Age has it all, engaging characters, challenging battles, a combat system that allows some creative freedom, and a world filled with vivid colour and life.
+With all the perks of a Dragon Quest game fittingly dialed to 11, Echoes of an Elusive Age has it all, engaging characters, challenging battles, a combat system that allows some creative freedom, and a world filled with vivid color and life.

 It’s also something of an epic, with over fifty hours of content to throw yourself into, providing you can deal with the battle theme never changing for much of that time.
 Ps, stay for the post-game, it’s absolutely worth it.